 1. Make advertising and website copy uniform

 The Rule of 7 is a piece of marketing philosophy that predates the internet.
 It states that a consumer needs to see your message at least seven times before your advertising is effective.
-In today’s overcrowded digital landscape, you might need to reach people many more times than this.
+In today’s overcrowded digital landscape, you might need to reach people many more times than this using different types of paid advertising.

 To follow the Rule of 7, you need consistent messaging across your advertising, social channels, and website.
 Imagine a visitor who clicks on an ad that highlights lightweight sneakers.
 If he lands on a webpage with copy promoting the color range of your sneaker line, you’re less likely to get a sale.
 Keep hitting consumers with the same sales message and your conversion rate is bound to go up.